-A pre-bid conference is scheduled to be held on Tuesday, March 5, 2024, at 3:00 pm PT.
-The pre-bid conference will be held virtually: https://us02web.zoom.us/j/85800149794
+A pre-bid conference is scheduled to be held on April 25, 2024, at 9:00 a.m.
+PT.
+The purpose of the pre-bid conference is to clarify the Competitive Solicitation as needed and raise any issues or concerns that bidders may have.

+The pre-bid conference will be held virtually: https://us02web.zoom.us/j/82094756547

 All prospective Consultants should attend; however, attendance is not mandatory.
-Written questions may be submitted in advance to the RFP Coordinator.
+Written questions may be submitted in advance to the RFQ Coordinator.
 OSPI shall be bound only to written answers to questions.
-Any oral responses given at the pre-bid conference shall be considered unofficial.

-Questions arising at the pre-bid conference or in subsequent communication with the RFP Coordinator will be documented and answered in written form.
-A copy of the questions and answers in the form of an Addendum will be published on the OSPI website and released on WEBS under the commodity code(s) listed on the cover page of this RFP.
+Any oral responses given at the pre-bid conference shall be considered unofficial until OSPI releases a written copy of the questions and answers from the pre-bid conference.
+A copy of the questions and answers in the form of an Addendum will be published on the OSPI website and released on WEBS under the commodity code(s) listed on the cover page of this RFQ within five (5) business days of the pre-bid conference.